Rowlinsons Banner Image

 Buying or selling a property at auction can be a great way to grab a bargain, but it's important that you have legal representation prior to the auction taking place.

-Unlike traditional property sales, where the sale is not finalised until a contract between the seller and the buyer is formally exchanged, auction sales are considered legally binding as soon as the seller makes the definitive bid.
+Unlike traditional property sales, where the sale is not finalised until a contract between the seller and the buyer is formally exchanged, auction property sales are considered legally binding as soon as the seller makes the definitive bid.
+The contract that is ultimately formed is based on a legal pack that is submitted to the auction prior to the event by the seller.

-With this in mind, it's imperative that auction sellers enlist the help of a qualified solicitor to check the contents of the pack and ensure everything is in order.
+With this in mind, it's imperative that auction sellers enlist the help of a qualified auction property solicitor to check the contents of the pack and ensure everything is in order.
 Similarly, auction property buyers should request the packs of any properties they are interested in and send them to their solicitors for evaluation.

 Limited Company Property Purchases